ROKT/rokt-sdk-react-native/Rokt.Widget/README_PUBLISHING.md

 The steps are configured in `publish.gradle`.
 Publishing  Alpha and prod are possible through Buildkite based on the Git branch names as explained in above step.

+## Automated Publishing
+The SDK can be released via the [Mobile Release Pipeline](https://github.com/ROKT/mobile-release-pipeline).
+Follow the instructions in the Mobile Release Pipeline repo to release.
+You can still release the SDK manually by following the steps in the previous section.
+The appropriate dist tag will be applied automatically when publishing if one is set (e.g. `1.2.3-alpha.1` will set the dist tag as `alpha`).
+If not, the default `latest` tag will be used.

 ## Local Setup
 Go to the root of the project **Rokt.Widget** " and run ```npm install```.
 This will install all required packages for the project.